splorp/tersus/readme.md

 + Removed theme ‘flavours’ and the related switching option
 + Theme styles are now supported via child themes
 + Theme now uses both parent and child theme favicons
-+ The theme version is once again displayed in the footer
++ The theme version has returned to the footer
 + The name and version of the child theme are now displayed in the footer
 + Fixed improperly generated gallery description lists
 + Fixed display of empty wrapper elements on post and archive pages